 Are you are interested in becoming a patient of the Graduate Diploma in Orthodontics at James Cook University?

-Please take the time to read the information for prospective patients below before you contact us.
+Please read the information below before contacting us.

 To be considered as a patient in the program, the following is required: